Optimal Liquidation under Partial Information with Price Impact: Examples and numerical results

-Now we study the impact of the permanent price impact $a$ on the form of the optimal liquidation rate.
+Now we study the impact of the permanent price impact $a$ on the form of the candidate optimal liquidation rate.
 Figure~\ref{fig:pi-cf} shows that for moderate $a$ the liquidation rate is decreasing in $\pi$ and increasing in the inventory level.
 The situation changes when the permanent price impact becomes large.
-The left plot in Figure~\ref{fig:pi-a} depicts the sell and wait regions under partial information in dependence of the inventory level $w$ and the filter probability $\pi$ for $a=7 \times 10^{-5}$, and essentially without temporary price impact.
+Figure~\ref{fig:pi-a} depicts the sell and wait regions under partial information in dependence of the inventory level $w$ and the filter probability $\pi$ for $a=7 \times 10^{-5}$.
 For this value of $a$ the sell region forms a band from low values of $w$ and $\pi$ to high values of $w$ and $\pi$.
 In particular, for large $w$ and small $\pi$ there is a {\em gambling region} where the trader does not sell, even if a small value of $\pi$ means that the bid price is trending downward (recall that $\pi$ gives the probability that $Y$ is in the good state).
-In the presence of a temporary price impact (right plot of Figure~\ref{fig:pi-a}) the qualitative behaviour of the liquidation rate is similar to the case without temporary price impact, but the transition from waiting to selling at the maximum rate is smooth.